cuijiyao01/docker-k8s-training/Further Reading.md

 - building images without docker is possible with [kaniko](https://github.com/GoogleContainerTools/kaniko)

+- If you are looking for incredibly slim container base images, have a look at Google's [distroless images](https://github.com/GoogleContainerTools/distroless).

 ## Kubernetes

 - First of all: SAP offers an internal Kubernetes platform offering that is called Project Gardener.
 If you need a Kubernetes environment, this is the place to go: [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/)